reiko516/python-games/README.md

  - Description of the project in README file
  - File of the final code
  - URL to CodeSkulptor to view the game in action
- - Screenshots of the game (in case URL doesn't work for some reason)
+ - Screenshots of the game where applicable